 Shopping in the vicinity of Piccadilly Circus

 Piccadilly Circus is a perfect starting point for a serious shopping expedition.
 The close proximity to the city’s most important and best-known shopping mile – Oxford Street – is reason enough to set off from here.
 However, even at Piccadilly Circus itself there are lots of good stores to browse, such as H&M, GAP, Levi, Zara, Burberry, Hollister, Uniqlo, COS, Apple, KIKO Milano, Nike, and Topshop, to name just a few.
-For all sport fans, I recommend Lillywhites sports store.
-Here you’ll find everything an athlete could wish for – from sports clothing to high-quality sports equipment.
+For all sports fans, I recommend Lillywhites sports store.
+Here you’ll find everything an athlete could wish for – from sports clothing to high-quality sports equipment.1

 Piccadilly Circus and Oxford Street are not the only perfect shopping locations in London.
 There are thousands of opportunities for discovering London’s latest fashion trends.
 London offers something to suit all tastes, whether it be big shopping malls, popular shopping miles or trendy local districts.
 In our big London Shopping Guide, we tell you about the best places to shop in London.
 Why not take a look?